 Project title and names of authors: Should be self explanatory.
-It is conventional (but not required) to put this at the top.
+It is conventional to put this at the top.

-Abstract: In 150 words or fewer, summarize your findings.
+Abstract: In 200 words or fewer, summarize your findings.
 State the issue, why it matters, what the science tells us, and any recommendations for future action to address the issue.
 No citations should appear in the abstract.

-Introduction: Briefly, introduce the general conservation/management problem, relating it to the news item your project began with.
-Then, narrow the focus of the introduction to the specific issue that you have researched.
-Give the location, any interested parties (for many projects this will include who is in conflict), and state your specific goals for the project (e.g., to determine why sturgeon are endangered, and what can be done about it).
+Introduction: Briefly, introduce the general conservation/management problem, then narrow the focus of the introduction to the specific issue that you have researched.
+Give the location, any interested parties (for many projects this will include who is in conflict), and state your specific goals for the project (e.g., to determine why white rhinos are endangered, and what can be done about it).
 By the end of the section a reader should know what you are doing and why.
 One or two short paragraphs should be sufficient.